 Advocates on Behalf of Survivors of Domestic Violence

-Survivors of domestic violence have a voice and an advocate with Mevorah Law Offices LLC.
+Survivors of domestic violence have a voice and an advocate with Mevorah & Giglio Law Offices.
 If you or a loved one is living in a domestic abusive relationship and are looking for help to leave the violent partnership, please contact one of our DuPage County family law attorneys who will provide you with the support and guidance in peacefully terminating a violent relationship.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: